 ROLE PLAYER RESPONSIBILITY 1.Internal Auditor Provide advice to the Accounting Officer on issues pertaining to legal compliance and performance reporting.
-2.Audit Committee The Audit Committee acts as an independent advisory body that advises Council, Political Office- bearers, the Accounting Officer, and the management of the municipality on matters related to internal control, internal audits, risk management policy's reliability and adequacy, and accuracy of financial reporting and information, performance management, 3.Executive Mayor and Manage the development of the municipal IDP, SDBIP, PMS and oversee the performance of the Municipal Manager and the Directors.
-4.Council Monitor performance of the Beaufort West Local Municipality against all decisions of the Council and oversight over the performance of the Executive 5.Section 79 Section 79 Committees provide oversight over the performance of Council and the Executive, and consider reports from various portfolio committees in order to gauge their functionality and effectiveness.
+2.Audit Committee The Audit Committee acts as an independent advisory body that advises Council, Political Office- bearers, the Accounting Officer, and the management of the municipality on matters related to internal control, internal audits, risk management policy's reliability and adequacy, and accuracy of financial reporting and information, performance management, effective governance compliance with the MFMA, the DORA, and provide comments to MPAC and Council on the Annual Report.
+3.Executive Mayor and Manage the development of the municipal IDP, SDBIP, PMS and oversee the performance of the Municipal Manager and the Directors.
+4.Council Monitor performance of the Beaufort West Local Municipality against all decisions of the Council and oversight over the performance of the Executive Mayor.
+5.Section 79 Section 79 Committees provide oversight over the performance of Council and the Executive, and consider reports from various portfolio committees in order to gauge their functionality and effectiveness.
 6.MPAC It is an oversight committee, comprised of Councilors who are not part of the Executive, so that they (MPAC Members) can oversight over the function of the Executive functionaries.
-MPAC also make comments and
+MPAC also make comments and recommendations on the Annual Report separately to Council.
+7. Disciplinary Board The Disciplinary Board is an independent advisory body governed by the Municipal Regulations on Financial Misconduct Procedures and Criminal Proceedings, 2014 and other applicable legislation and policy prescripts.
+The Disciplinary Board is established by the Beaufort West Municipality's municipal council to investigate allegations of financial misconduct in the municipality and to monitor the institution of disciplinary proceedings against an alleged transgressor as contemplated by reg 4(1) of the Municipal Regulations on Financial Misconduct Procedures and Criminal Proceedings, 2014.
+The Terms of Reference amongst other things, sets out the roles and responsibilities, membership composition, reporting requirements and the manner in which the Disciplinary Board is to operate.

-12.5 STATUS OF PERFORMANCE MANAGEMENT SYSTEM IN THE MUNICIPALITY accountability to Executive Mayor and Council.
+12.5 STATUS OF PERFORMANCE MANAGEMENT SYSTEM IN THE MUNICIPALITY